igormomc/igormomc/README.md

 Hi!
 My name is Igor and I'm [Computer Science](https://www.uio.no/studier/program/informatikk-programmering/) (CS) student at the University of Oslo's [Department of Informatics](https://www.mn.uio.no/ifi/english/).

 - ⛏  I’m currently working in an IT/Real-estate  firm.
-- 💡  I’m currently learning PostgreSQL and improving my solving skills at codewars and kattis
+- 💡  I’m currently learning PostgreSQL and improving my solving skills at codewars and kattis in python
 - 🎨  Hobbies: 🎾 & 🏋️ & 🍔
 ### Automate stuff  ==  HappyLife 😎